null-machine/limbus-company-roll-analyzer/index.md

 ![](charts/faust_n_corp.png)
 ![](charts/faust_n_corp_prime.png)

 N Faust is almost a twin to Chef Ryoshu— S2 oriented, lots of multicoins, no ammo or charge limitations, a techy evade and solid clashes.
 She'll fare consistently and reliably with her great numbers.
-Additionally, her kit is less dilapidated than Chef Ryoshu's.
+Additionally, her kit is more organized than Chef Ryoshu's.
 The gaze next turn on S2 adds easily capitalized tempo to her kit, and SP restoration is never unappreciated.

-Despite the similarities, Chef Ryoshu has marginally better clashes, and will generally contribute more total damage compared to what N Faust would add with her gaze and nails.
-That being said, their general differences are not as significant as those that would be imposed by type weaknesses, so that will serve to distinguish their use cases.
+Despite the similarities, Chef Ryoshu has better rolls, and will generally contribute more total damage compared to what N Faust would add with her gaze and nails.
+That being said, their general differences are not as significant as those that would be imposed by type weaknesses, so there's room for them both in S tier.

 ---